 On a walking tour, we visited all the main attractions, including the Palermo Cathedral, 4 Canti Square, and the Teatro Massimo.
 We went on a Palermo street food tour of Capo Market, one of the many popular Palermo food markets.
 We tried the famous Pane and Panelle, the local Arancini, that Palermo turns into Arancine (feminine noun).
 This local speciality is fried rice balls with meat or cheese and tomato.

-One day in Palermo has been long and way too short to do justice to this beautiful city.
+One day in Palermo has been long and too short to do justice to this beautiful city.
 I suggest at least two full days for Palermo when touring Sicily on 10-day holidays or a more extended southern Italy vacation.

 Day 5: Meeting the locals in San Angelo Muxaro and Valley of the Temples